GromovoiStanislav/NestJS_WebSockets/WS_3/README.md

-## realtime chat app using NestJs and Socket.io, Authentication (Vue)
+## Realtime chat app using NestJs and Socket.io, Authentication (VueJS)